isabella232/kendo-react-animation/docs/fade/index.md

 ### Disable Fade-In Animations

-The Fade component allows you to disable the showing animation, which will result in an instant element display.
+The Fade component allows you to disable the showing animation, which results in an instant element display.
 To disable the fade-in animation, set the [`animateOnFadeIn`]({% slug api_fade_kendouiforreact %}#animateonfadein-booleandefault-true) option to `false`.

 ```html
   <style>